 By working to Our Charter we align our people around our common purpose and values.
-Our Charter provides a vital reference point for how we do business, wherever we are in the world, and whatever
+Our Charter provides a vital reference point for how we do business, wherever we are in the world, and whatever work we do.

 The table below provides the average number of employees and contractors over the last three financial years.